invaded East Prussia - The Russian offensive

 concentrated on the struggle for the more northerly Moon

 Island area and the Germans brought up heavy warships to

 support the light naval forces.
 During the day

 (1915, 1,260t, 4-10.2cm, 9-45.7cm tt), which was further

 damaged in action with German destroyers before sinking.
-However

-exits from the Gulf of Riga.
+northern exits from the Gulf of Riga.

 in the south to allow heavy units to break through to

 the Gulf, but operations were held up by the Russian's

 Osel.
 These were captured next day on the 15th,

-leaving only mines as the remaining
+leaving only mines as the remaining obstacles.

-With Osel Island in German hands and the Irben Straits
+Osel Island in German hands and the Irben Straits

 minefields cleared, heavy German ships entered the Gulf

 Moon Island, British submarine 'C-27' torpedoed and

 badly damages a support ship.